shopgate-professional-services/ext-persistent-search-bar/README.md

 Will render a Search Bar Field beneath the App Bar of the iOS and GMD themes.

 ## Configuration
-Add the persistaent-search-bar extension to your Shopgate Connect deployment config.
+Add the persistent-search-bar extension to your Shopgate Connect deployment config.
 ```
 (...)
   {